lunarc/cpp_course/docs/source/eigen.rst

 Vectors
 ~~~~~~~

 Just like the Matrix class Eigen also has a Vector class.
-The Vector class is a special case of the Matrix class where the number of rows or columns is fixed to 1.
+As mentioned before, the Vector class is a special case of the Matrix class where the number of rows or columns is fixed to 1.
 For example, to declare a 3x1 vector you can use the following code:

 .. code:: cpp